SurajVishwakarma333/Map-using-GoogleMapsActivity/README.md

 Map is an android application which shows my specified Location.

-TODO: Before you run your application, you need a Google Maps API key.
+             Before you run your application, you need a Google Maps API key.

              To get one, follow the directions here: